eficode-academy/oidc-oauth2-katas/oidc-in-spas.md

 ### Deploy Login BFF

 Next we will deploy the login backend-for-frontend (BFF), which we call `login`.
-Create a `Secret` and `ConfigMap` with configuration information.
+Create a `Secret` and `ConfigMap` with OIDC configuration information similar to what we have seen in other exercises.
 Note that we use the SPA base URL as the redirection URL, i.e. where we return after having completed login at the identity
 provider: